SODA CREEK SWEET CORN

 IT GOES BACK TO THE GOLD RUSH

 Dunlevy Ranch has a rich history dating back to the Cariboo Gold Rush of the 1860’s.
-Named after Peter Dunlevy, the ranch occupies Lot 1 and Lot 2 of the Cariboo Land District having been settled in 1863 by this entrepreneurial pioneer.
-He owned the hotel, store, farm and ranch in Soda Creek during the boom days of the gold rush.
+Named after Peter Dunlevy, the ranch occupies Lot 1 and Lot 2 of the Cariboo Land District and was settled in 1863 by this entrepreneurial pioneer.
+He owned the hotel, store, farm and ranch in Soda Creek during the boom days of the Gold Rush.

-The farm was a huge success and Dunlevy stayed in the Soda Creek Valley and became much more prosperous than the risk-taking gold miners.
+The farm was a great success and Dunlevy stayed in the Soda Creek Valley, growing much more prosperous than the risk-taking gold miners.
 The southern exposure, fertile valley soil, and fresh water from McLeese Lake made growing large amounts of produce possible to feed the gold mining population.
 The Cariboo Wagon Road bisected the ranch and Dunlevy was able to ship meat and produce as well as sell it locally in his store.
 It’s been said that some vegetable varieties grown by Dunlevy hadn’t been seen since the old country.
 Today the valley is recognized as a unique microclimate due to its geography and presentation.

 Peter Dunlevy knew he found a special place in Soda Creek.
 We have been able to refine our sweet corn varieties over thirty years and offer a superb and consistent product that we are very proud of.
 Always fresh, always local, always family grown.